 The demands of European consumers for New World crops and goods helped fuel the slave trade.
-Following a triangular route between Africa, the Caribbean and North America, and Europe, slave traders from Holland, Portugal, France, and England delivered Africans in exchange for products such as colonial rum, sugar, and tobacco.
-Eventually the trading route also distributed Virginia tobacco, New England rum, and indigo and rice crops from South Carolina and Georgia.
+Following a triangular route between Africa, the Caribbean and North America, and Europe, slave traders from Holland, Portugal, France, and England delivered Africans in exchange for colonial rum, sugar, and tobacco.
+Eventually, the trading route also distributed Virginia tobacco, New England rum, and indigo and rice crops from South Carolina and Georgia.

 To meet the growing demands of sugar and cotton, slaveholders developed an active domestic slave trade to move surplus workers to the Deep South.
 New Orleans, Louisiana, became the largest slave market, followed by Richmond, Virginia; Natchez, Mississippi; and Charleston, South Carolina.

-Between 1820 and 1860 more than 60 percent of the Upper South’s enslaved population was “sold South.”
-Covering 25 to 30 miles a day on foot, men, women, and children marched south in large groups called coffles.
+Between 1820 and 1860, more than 60 percent of the Upper South’s enslaved population was “sold South.”
+Covering 25 to 30 miles daily on foot, men, women, and children marched south in large groups called coffles.
 One former slave named Charles Ball remembered that slave traders bound the women together with rope.
-They fastened the men first with chains around their necks and then handcuffed them in pairs.
+They fastened the men with chains around their necks and then handcuffed them in pairs.
 The traders removed the restraints when the coffle neared the market.

 The Industrial Revolution, centered in Great Britain, quadrupled the demand for cotton, which soon became America’s leading export.
 Southern planters’ acute need for more cotton workers helped expand southern slavery.
-By the time the Civil War began, the South exported more than a million tons of cotton annually to textile manufactories in Great Britain and the North.
+When the Civil War began, the South had exported more than a million tons of cotton annually to textile manufacturers in Great Britain and the North.
 Short-staple, or upland cotton, dominated the market.
-An area still called the Black Belt, which stretched across Georgia, Alabama, Mississippi, and Louisiana, grew some 80 percent of the nation’s crop.
+An area still called the Black Belt, which stretched across Georgia, Alabama, Mississippi, and Louisiana, grew some 80% of the nation’s crop.
 Simultaneously cotton expanded into the new states of Arkansas and Texas.
-In parts of the Black Belt, enslaved African Americans made up more than three-fourths of the total population.
+Enslaved African Americans made up more than three-fourths of the total population in parts of the Black Belt.

 By 1860 some four million enslaved African Americans lived throughout the South.
-Whether on a small farm or a large plantation, most enslaved people were agricultural laborers.
-They toiled literally from sunrise to sunset in the fields or at other jobs, such as refining sugar.
+Most enslaved people were agricultural laborers on small farms or large plantations.
+They toiled literally from sunrise to sunset in the fields or in other jobs, such as refining sugar.
 Some slaves held specialized jobs as artisans, skilled laborers, or factory workers.
 A smaller number worked as cooks, butlers, or maids.